-TB Testing: In order to comply with state regulations, it is necessary for you to show documentation of having completed a PPD (Mantoux) Tuberculin Test in order to work in schools.
+TB Testing: To comply with state regulations, it is necessary for you to show documentation of having completed a PPD (Mantoux) Tuberculin Test to work in schools.
 Please note that a Tine or Monovac Test cannot be substituted for the PPD Mantoux Tuberculin Test.
 You will need to present your PPD test results to Student Health Services in Laurel Hall prior to your first field experience.